 All faculty members keep appropriate records (such as grade books or sheets) of each student's progress in every course offered for university credit.
-The records are in addition to the final grade reports which are submitted to the Registrar's office at the end of each term.
-Records are retained by the faculty member's department for one year.
-They are treated in confidence by the faculty member and department head or center director.
+The records are in addition to the final grade reports which are submitted to the Office of Registration and Records at the end of each term.
+Records are retained by the faculty member's program for one year.
+They are treated in confidence by the faculty member and head of the program.